The natural numbers look like $1, 2, 3, 4, 5, \dots$.

 You can see in problem 4 we were unable to point out a valid mathematical property that was used.
 This means it is incorrect.

-Use the distributive property on the following:
+Apply the distributive property once:

-2. $(a + b)(x + y)$
+$(a + b + c)(x + y)$

 Addition and Subtraction